khaansec/khaansec.github.io/_posts/2025-2-14-bandit-labs.md

 ---
 layout: post
 title: Bandit Labs
-subtitle: Exploring T1547.009
+subtitle: Getting practice with common Linux commands
 cover-img: /assets/img/honk.png
 thumbnail-img: /assets/img/domo.png
-share-img: /assets/img/shortcut.png
+share-img: /assets/img/domo.png
-tags: [poc, shortcut]
+tags: []
 ---

-Many time I have started Over The Wire's Bandit labs, but never have I gone through the whole thing.
+Many times have I started Over The Wire's Bandit labs, but never have I gone through the whole thing.
 I am documenting my journey through the process.
+This is a nice way to be re-introduced to Linux commands that I do not frequently use

 Level 0
 - Given by the website

 Level 0 → Level 1
-- simple cat to a file
+- Simple ```cat``` to a file

 Level 1 → Level 2
-- things start out a little sneaky. the file is named '-', which if you try to cat as normal, cat interprets it as a commandline argument. instead, we need to redirect the input to the cat command, like 'cat < -'
+- Things start out a little sneaky. the file is named ```-```, which if you try to ```cat``` as normal, ```cat``` interprets it as a commandline argument. instead, we need to redirect the input to the cat command, like ```cat < -```

 Level 2 → Level 3
-- here we just need to escape the white space between the words in the file name
+- Here we just need to escape the white space between the words in the file name, such as ```cat hello\ world.txt```

 Level 3 → Level 4
-- this make use of . to hide files. a simple ```ls -lah``` will display it
+- This makes use of ```.``` to hide files. a simple ```ls -lah``` will display it

 Level 4 → Level 5
-- my solution here was to script an input redirection to find which one might have the pass, like ```for i in {0..9}; do cat < -file0$i; done```
+- My solution here was to script an input redirection to find which one might have the pass, like ```for i in {0..9}; do cat < -file0$i; done```

 Level 5 → Level 6
-- this is where things started ramping up a bit. i started to employ chat gpt, but limited my questions so as to not just get a full working script. i lacked a bit of knowledge here so i just wanted to see what pieces i could mash together. this is what i came up with: ```find ./ -type f -exec head -n 1 {} \; | awk 'length == 32'```
+- This is where things started ramping up a bit.
+I started to employ chat gpt, but limited my questions so as to not just get a full working script.
+I lacked a bit of knowledge here so i just wanted to see what pieces I could mash together. this is what i came up with: ```find ./ -type f -exec head -n 1 {} \; | awk 'length == 32'```

 Level 6 → Level 7
-- from here i stopped yoloing and read the instructions for each challenge
+- From here I stopped yolo'ing and read the instructions for each challenge

 Level 7 → Level 8